Melrose, Scottish Borders: Sport

+Events

 Every June, the week-long Melrose Festival takes place.
 This involves appointing a Melrosian who has lived in the town for most of his life; and a queen and her court are appointed from the local primary school, Melrose Primary School (previously named Melrose Grammar School).

 Melrose is now host to the annual Borders Book Festival which also takes place during June.
 The 2005 festival hosted guests including Michael Palin and Germaine Greer; Ian Rankin and Rory Bremner appeared in 2006.

-Other events

-Melrose hosts the annual Eildon Two Hills Race, attracting many runners, and the Melrose Pipe Band Championships, attracting pipers from all over the world.
+Melrose hosts the annual Eildon Three Hill Race, attracting many runners, and the Melrose Pipe Band Championships, attracting pipers from all over the world.

+Melrose is twinned with the town of Teba in southern Spain where Douglas Day is celebrated annually.